Observing a $3T$ discrete time crystal on a trapped-ion qudit quantum processor: Introduction

 \section{Introduction}

 Periodically driven quantum systems open a vast landscape to explore the emergence of distinct non-equilibrium phases of matter~\cite{Basov2017,Moessner2017nat,Oka2019,Rudner2020}.
 In addition, they also pose some of the most fundamental and challenging questions in understanding emergent physical phenomena in many-body systems.
-An isolated, periodically driven quantum system tends to absorb energy from the drive following the time evolution of the initial state.
+In the absence of symmetries and in the presence of interactions, an isolated, periodically driven quantum system tends to absorb energy from the drive following the time evolution of the initial state.
 As a consequence, subregions of the system that can be locally probed are expected to evolve towards an effective infinite temperature state with trivial correlations~\cite{Polkovnikov2011,Alessio2014,Ponte2015anphys}.
 This idea is captured by the Eigenstate Thermalization Hypothesis~\cite{Deutsch1991,Srednicki1994} (ETH), which argues that generic quantum systems undergoing unitary evolution for sufficiently long times can eventually be well described by classical statistical ensembles~\cite{Rigol2008}.
 In such scenario, all knowledge about the initial conditions of the system is ultimately lost.
-Thus, systems satisfying the ETH are often termed ergodic.
+Thus, systems satisfying the ETH are often termed ergodic, meaning that they uniformly explore all microscopic states in the course of time evolution.

-In the current fast-paced development of quantum information processing, identifying quantum states that coherently preserve local information is of interest to prevent such generic fate.
-Therefore, there has been growing interest to find exceptions to the ETH in systems whose unitary dynamics exhibit a collective behavior rather resembling that of integrable or non-interacting systems.
-The most prominent example of systems undergoing weak ergodicity-breaking mechanisms in their unitary dynamics are many-body scarred states~\cite{Bernien2017,Turner2018,Wen2019,Choi2019prl,Schechter2019,Serbyn2021,Chandran2023}.
-In these systems, the preparation of special highly-excited initial states and subsequent evolution in a disorder-free landscape results in long lived revivals of the initial state configuration.
+Remarkably, time crystals offer an exception to this generic ergodic fate by undergoing spontaneous symmetry breaking of time translational invariance~\cite{Wilczek2012,sacha_time_2018,khemani_brief_2019,else_discrete_2020,zaletel_colloquium_2023}, a phenomenon that can only occur under non-equilibrium conditions~\cite{watanabe_absence_2015}.
+In particular, discrete time crystals (DTCs) break the discrete periodicity $T$ of the external drive by undergoing collective subharmonic motion in their dynamics, with several spatio-temporal observables displaying $nT$-periodic motion with $n>1$.
+In the absence of dissipation, there are two well established mechanisms leading to time crystal stabilization: many-body localization (MBL)~\cite{Gornyi2005,Basko2006,Nandkishore2015} and prethermalization~\cite{Abanin2017,Mori2018,HO2023169297,Mallayya2019,Machado2020}.